Skip to content

 Michigan State Prisons

-Michigan has a diverse inmate population, and therefore, they require thirty-eight state prisons to house them all.
+Michigan has a diverse inmate population, and therefore, they require twenty-seven state prisons to house them all.
 Each has a different demographic and serves a specific purpose.
 The prison facilities in Michigan include:

 • Alger Correctional Facility (LMF)